alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 ### Step 8: View Changes

-Once the transaction is completed, you will see the changes reflected in the "My Liquidity" panel, and the updated token balances should appear in your wallet.
+Once the transaction is completed, you will see the changes reflected in the **My Liquidity** panel, and the updated token balances should appear in your wallet.

 <figure><img src="../../.gitbook/assets/liquidity-providers/removing-liquidity-8-my-liquidity.png" alt=""><figcaption></figcaption></figure>